unmojang/drasl/doc/configuration.md

   - `[RegistrationOIDC.CreateNewPlayer]`: Policy for registering a new Drasl account via this OIDC provider by creating a player with a new UUID.
 Has the same fields as `[RegistrationUsernamePassword.CreateNewPlayer]` (`Allow`, `RequireInvite`, `AllowChoosingUUID`).
   - `[[RegistrationOIDC.ImportExistingPlayer]]`: Allow users to register a new Drasl account via this OIDC provider by importing an existing player from a fallback API server.
 Each entry references a fallback API server by nickname.
 Has the same fields as `[[RegistrationUsernamePassword.ImportExistingPlayer]]` (`FallbackAPIServerNickname`, `RequireInvite`, `RequireSkinVerification`).

 - `[RequestCache]`: Settings for the cache used for `FallbackAPIServers`.
 You probably don't need to change these settings.
-Modify `[[FallbackAPIServers]].CacheTTLSec` instead if you want to disable caching.
+Modify `[[FallbackAPIServers]].CacheTTLSeconds` instead if you want to disable caching.
 See [https://pkg.go.dev/github.com/dgraph-io/ristretto#readme-config](https://pkg.go.dev/github.com/dgraph-io/ristretto#readme-config).

   - `NumCounters`: The number of keys to track frequency of.
 Integer.
 Default value: `10000000` (`1e7`).
   - `MaxCost`: The maximum size of the cache in bytes.
 Integer.
 Default value: `1073741824` (equal to `1 << 30` or 1 GiB).